fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ``window.history.replaceState({}, '', url);``

-Then, finally above, we replace the web browser’s currently address with the newly constructed URL with the dynamic UTM parameters.
+Then, finally above, we replace the web browser’s current address with the newly constructed URL with the dynamic UTM parameters.

 **Voilà!** Any external link to your website will be automatically tagged with UTM parameters when none are present.